-It is common practice for the fire and rescue service to intervene and commence fire-fighting and rescue operations before all occupants have made their escape to a place of safety.
+In flatted accommodation, it is common practice for the fire and rescue service to intervene and commence fire-fighting and rescue operations before all occupants have made their escape to a place of safety.
 However compliance with Standard 2.9 should reduce the risk of occupants becoming trapped by fire and smoke.